EHB-MCT/assignment-2-TuurVanBergen/README.md

-# VibeView a Data Collection and Visualization Tool
+# VibeView: A Data Collection and Visualization Tool

 A full-stack project designed to collect, store, and visualize user data interactively.
 The project is modular and extensible, allowing future integration with external APIs such as the Spotify API.

+---

 ## Features

+- **Frontend:**
-- **Frontend:** Collect user input via a responsive React-based form.
+  - Collect user input via a responsive React-based form.
+  - Manage form state using React Hooks and custom hooks for validation and submission logic.
+- **Backend:**
-- **Backend:** Store user data securely in a database using a Node.js and Express API.
+  - Store user data securely in a MongoDB database using a Node.js and Express API.
+  - Modular structure with clear separation of concerns following the SOLID principles.
+- **Visualization:**
-- **Visualization:** Fetch and visualize stored data in real time.
+  - Fetch and visualize stored data in real-time (planned feature for future updates).

 ---